hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-backpacking-tents.markdown

 ## Final word

-The Hilleberg Soulo is self-standing and can also be pitched on steep terrain.
-Many backpackers also use this tent also as a 3-season tent.
+The Hilleberg Soulo is self-standing 4-season tent which you can pitch on steep terrain.
+Many backpackers also use this tent as a 3-season tent.

-If you are looking for a better air ventilation in your tent, then you could have a look at the Hilleberg Inner Mesh Tents which can replace the standard inner tents.
+If you are looking for a better air ventilation in your tent, then you could have a look at the Hilleberg Inner Mesh tents which can replace the standard inner tents.

-The Unna offers more space than the Soulo and would be my first choice.
+The Unna offers more space than the Soulo and would be my first choice since I am taller.

 If I were to choose an ultralight 3-season tent then I would probably go for the Hilleberg Niak or the Hilleberg Enan (smaller than the Hilleberg Niak) or if I were on a budget then the MSR Hubba NX and the Big Agnes Fly Creek HV UL1 Tent.

-Finally, if you are into sea kayaking a self-standing durable tent - like the Hilleberg Soulo, Unna or the Hilleberg Nallo 2 - which can handle high winds is probably a better option than an ultralight tent as you don’t have to carry the tent anyway when you are paddling.
+Finally, if you are into sea kayaking a free standing durable tent - like the Hilleberg Soulo or Unna - which can handle high winds - is probably a better option than an ultralight tent.
+Weight is obviously not such a big issue when you are traveling with your kayak of packraft.

 Here is also an [article](http://www.hikeventures.com/packrafting-Njuoreatnu-Tornetrask-abisko/) about our packrafting trip in the Swedish mountains where we were camping in our MSR Hubba Hubba NX.

-After one year we have only got a small hole in the floor, but otherwise, we were quite happy with the MSR Hubba Hubba NX as a 3-season tent.
+After one year we only got a small hole in the floor, but otherwise, we were quite happy with the MSR Hubba Hubba NX as a 3-season tent.

 ---